sachinym/LabGuide-for-ec2/Page3.md

 6. You can perform your tasks in this ec2 instance command line interface(cli).

 > The ami id selected for this instance is amazon linux.
-You can choose your type of os as selected in [ami-selection](#section-1)
+You can choose your type of os.

 ![](./Screenshot/instance_cli.png)